Marissa Lenti

-Marissa Lenti (born September 18, 1992) is an American voice actress, ADR director and script writer.
-Some of Lenti's noteworthy roles include Yuna in Kuma Kuma Kuma Bear, Shoko Majima in Kokkoku, Chiaki Hoshinomori in Gamers!, Alicia Florence in Aria the Animation, Nita in Brawl Stars, Financier Cookie in Cookie Run: Kingdom, and Gangle in The Amazing Digital Circus.
+Marissa Lenti (born September 18, 1992), also known online as Vixen the Reindeer, is an American voice actor, ADR director, writer, and VTuber.
+Some of Lenti's notable roles include Yuna in Kuma Kuma Kuma Bear, Shoko Majima in Kokkoku, Chiaki Hoshinomori in Gamers!, Alicia Florence in Aria the Animation, Nita in Brawl Stars, Financier Cookie in Cookie Run: Kingdom, and Gangle in The Amazing Digital Circus.

 Biography

-Lenti started theatre acting at age 8 and began taking on-camera roles around the age of 12.
-Lenti went on to accumulate over a decade of experience as a seamstress, at one point owning a business making costumes and dolls.
-While in college studying Costume Design, she decided to pursue voice acting instead.
-To pursue this goal, they used funds saved from the business to move from Boston to Texas.
+Lenti began performing in theatre at the age of 8 and started taking on-camera roles around age 12.
+She later accumulated over a decade of experience as a seamstress, at one point running a business creating costumes and dolls.
+While studying costume design in college, she decided to pursue voice acting instead.
+To support this career change, she used savings from her business to relocate from Boston to Texas.

-While in Dallas, Lenti attended Haberkon, a small convention thrown by fellow voice actor Todd Haberkorn, and met Tyler Walker, an ADR director at Funimation.
-Walker went on to cast Lenti in the English dub of Tokyo ESP and later Lenti's first named character, as Libra in Fairy Tail.
-Their first main character was Chiaki Hoshinomori in Gamers!.
+While in Dallas, Lenti attended Haberkon, a convention hosted by voice actor Todd Haberkorn, where she met ADR director Tyler Walker of Funimation.
+Walker subsequently cast her in the English dub of Tokyo ESP, followed by her first named role as Libra in Fairy Tail.
+Her first main role was Chiaki Hoshinomori in Gamers!.

-Lenti joined Sound Cadence Studios in May 2016 as an ADR director, writer, and production assistant.
-While at Sound Cadence, she has gone on to direct many shows, including Kemono Friends, Kageki Shoujo!! and Arte.
+In May 2016, Lenti joined Sound Cadence Studios as an ADR director, as well as a writer and production assistant.
+During her time there, she has directed numerous series, including Kemono Friends, Kageki Shoujo!!, and Arte.

+In May 2023, Lenti began streaming as a VTuber under the alter ego of Vixen, an anthropomorphic reindeer from the North Pole.

 Personal life

 Lenti identifies as agender and asexual and uses she/they pronouns.
-She is of Italian, Irish and MENA descent.
+She is of Italian, Irish, and MENA descent.